Regulations on the Criteria for Evaluating Famous Trademarks According to Vietnam's Intellectual Property Law

 1.What is a well-known trademark?

 1.1.
 What is a trademark?

-According to the provisions of Clause 16, Article 4 of the Law on Intellectual Property 2005, amended and supplemented in 2009, in 2019 , a mark is a sign used to distinguish goods and services of organizations and individuals. different ”.
+According to the provisions of Clause 16, Article 4 of the Law on Intellectual Property 2005, amended and supplemented in 2009 and 2019, a trademark is a sign used to distinguish goods and services of different organizations and individuals.

-A trademark is a sign registered by a business entity to distinguish its goods or services from other business entities dealing in the same or similar goods.
-Trademarks increase the recognition of goods and services to consumers.
+A trademark is a sign registered by a business entity to distinguish its goods or services from those of other business entities dealing in the same or similar goods.
+Trademarks increase the recognition of goods and services among consumers.

 1.2.
 What is a famous trademark?

-According to the provisions of Clause 20, Article 4 of the Law on Intellectual Property 2005, amended and supplemented in 2009, in 2019 , a well-known trademark is a mark widely known by consumers throughout the territory of Vietnam. “.
+According to the provisions of Clause 20, Article 4 of the Law on Intellectual Property 2005, amended and supplemented in 2009 and 2019, a well-known trademark is a mark that is widely recognized by consumers throughout the territory of Vietnam.

 - Characteristics of well-known trademarks

 A visible sign that can take the form of letters, words, drawings, images, including holograms, or a combination of those elements, represented by one or more colors (as provided for in Clause 1 of Article 72 of the Law on Intellectual Property 2005, amended and supplemented in 2009 and 2019).
 Trademarks are designed to help consumers easily remember a good or service, so the above characteristics are essential when it comes to trademarks.

 The ability to distinguish the goods and services of the trademark owner from those of other entities (as provided for in Clause 2, Article 72 of the Law on Intellectual Property 2005, amended and supplemented in 2009 and 2019).